-Worried about your credit card application being rejected?
-Read this guide to find out why you could be declined and how you can improve your chances next time.
+Find out why you may have been denied credit and how you can improve your chances next time.

 8 reasons why your credit card application may be declined

 - Your age.
 You must be 18 years old to apply for a credit card in Australia.
-If you are under 18 years of age then your credit card application will be declined.
+If you are under 18 your credit card application will be declined.

 - Incorrect information on your application.
 Something as simple as entering your driver's licence number wrong or misspelling your residential address could mean the credit card issuer is unable to verify your details and move forward with the application process.
 This is why it's important to carefully review your application before you submit it.
 If your application is denied because of an error, you may be able to resolve the situation with the issuer by amending your application.

 - Recent changes in your circumstances.
 If you have recently moved or changed jobs and you haven’t updated this information across all your networks, it could be hard for the issuer to verify your identity or access your credit report.
 As with mistakes on the application, you may be able to deal with this by calling the credit card issuer and providing additional documentation.
 If you include your employer's contact details in the application, you should also let them know that they may receive a call from the bank regarding your application.

 - Failing to meet minimum income requirements.
 Most credit cards have minimum income requirements that you must meet to apply.
 If your annual earnings are less than this amount, your application will be declined.
 Compare credit cards with low annual income requirements (between $15,000 and $25,000 p.a.) for some low-cost alternatives.